Dr Brian De'Ambrosis

 Dr Brian De’Ambrosis is a graduate of the University of Queensland.
 After completing his specialist dermatologist training with the Australasian College of Dermatologists he worked at the Skin and Cancer Foundation of Australia in Sydney and obtained his fellowship in Mohs Micrographic Surgery, Advanced Cutaneous Surgery and Laser Surgery.

 Dr De’Ambrosis established South East Dermatology in South East Brisbane and is a senior visiting medical officer in procedural dermatology at Princess Alexandra Hospital.
 He is also a visiting dermatologist at the Queensland Institute of Dermatology at Greenslopes Private Hospital and a senior lecturer at the University of Queensland.
 At the training institutions he is involved with supervision of dermatology registrars particularly in the area of specialised skin cancer surgery.
-He has several publications and given lectures at an international and national level relating to skin cancer and general dermatologic disorders.
+He has thirty publications in peer-reviewed journals and given lectures at an international and national level relating to skin cancer and general dermatologic disorders.

 Dr De’Ambrosis’ special interests include melanoma, non-melanoma skin cancers, Mohs Surgery (a highly specialised form of skin cancer surgery), laser surgery, perineural invasion and acne management.

-Dr Jim Muir.
+Associate Professor Jim Muir.
 MB BS.
 FACD.

-Dr Jim Muir is a life-long resident of Brisbane who qualified as a specialist dermatologist in 1994.
+Associate Professor Jim Muir is a life-long resident of Brisbane who qualified as a specialist dermatologist in 1994.
 Besides practicing at South East Dermatology he is the Director of the Department of Dermatology at the Mater Hospital, South Brisbane.
 As the dermatologist for ‘Telederm National’, a website run by the Australian College of Rural and Remote Medicine, Jim also delivers dermatological care to all parts of Australia via the internet.
 Jim has a special interest in skin cancer and skin disease in the elderly.
 He is actively involved in medical education he regularly lectures on dermatology to other specialists, general practitioners, medical students, pharmacists and the general public.

 Jim is also a senior lecturer in dermatology at the University of Queensland, a moderator of the International Dermoscopy Society, Chair of the Brisbane Hospitals Dermatology Group and has for many years been involved in the provision of dermatology education to the Department of Podiatry at the Queensland University of Technology.
 At the time of writing Dr Muir has 15 publications in peer reviewed journals and texts.